MissionMarsFourthHorizon/operation-max/Readme.md

 ## Overview

 Throughout these labs you will learn how to create a Help Desk bot.
-You can choose between C# and Node.js and detailed step-by-step instructions and high-level instructions.
-You are free to use either sets of instructions to complete the lab.
+The labs are available in both C# and Node.js.
+When completing the lab, you can choose to use either the high level instructions, which provide guidance, or the step-by-step instructions.

 The goal of the high-level steps is to offer a challenge to developers who like to work through things on their own with minimal guidance.
 The goal of the step-by-step instructions is to provide prescriptive instructions for developers who are looking for a more structured experience.
 You may find reading through the high-level steps first, and then using the step-by-step instructions for additional support, can be a successful way to complete the exercises.

-You can perform all the exercises in order, or do only try some of them.
-Each exercise instructs which code to use as starting point, if you did not make the previous exercise.
-In addition, each exercise contains additional challenges (without provided solutions), offering you the opportunity to enhance your bot and gain more skills.
+The labs are designed to build on one another, so you will be creating the entire bot from scratch.
+However, if you wish to choose just a couple of the labs, you can use the starting code indicated in each lab.

+Each lab contains a set of _additional challenges_, which allow you to both enhance your bot and grow your skills.
+These are considered part of the lab, and we strongly encourage you to try at least one for each lab.

 |   | Exercise                                                        | High Level Instructions                            | Detailed Instructions                                                                                   |
 |---|-----------------------------------------------------------------|--------------------------------------------------  |---------------------------------------------------------------------------------------------------------|